 CLIFDEN–KYLEMORE–WESTPORT–SLIGO

-Abbey Roads & Irish Roses KYLEMORE Visit the Benedictine abbey and gardens.
-WESTPORT Free time.
-(B,D) 104 mi / 167 km TOUR HIGHLIGHT CULTURE & TRADITION Nestled between the woodlands and lakeshore near Galway City, Kylemore Abbey is home to the Benedictine Sisters who have been in residence since 1920 in a life of prayer, work, and community.
+Abbey Roads & Irish Roses Start the day with a visit to Kylemore Abbey, home to the order of Benedictine nuns.
+At Westport, on the banks of the beautiful Carrabawn River, enjoy some free time before continuing through rugged landscapes to the coastal town of Sligo, known for its literary heritage.
+(B) 104 mi / 167 km TOUR HIGHLIGHT CULTURE & TRADITION Nestled between the woodlands and lakeshore near Galway City, Kylemore Abbey is home to the Benedictine Sisters who have been in residence since 1920 in a life of prayer, work, and community.
 The history of this stunning abbey reaches back to the 1800s as the estate of Irish patriot Mitchell Henry.
 Visit the abbey where handmade chocolates, wild Irish honey, and traditional fuchsia pottery are sold.
 Stroll the lovely grounds of Ireland’s largest walled garden in the heart of the Connemara countryside.

-Ancient Walls and Giant Steps in Northern Ireland DERRY [LOCAL FAVORITE] Walk on the city walls with a Local Guide.
-GIANT’S CAUSEWAY See more than 40,000 interlocking basalt columns formed millions of years ago.
+Ancient Walls and Giant Steps in Northern Ireland Head into Northern Ireland today and enjoy a [LOCAL FAVORITE] walking tour with a local guide along the city walls of Derry’s Old Town.
+Follow in the legendary footsteps of Finn McCool as you admire the Giant’s Causeway, composed of 40,000 basalt columns formed millions of years ago.
+Stay in Belfast tonight, Northern Ireland’s seat of government.
 (B) 203 mi / 328 km LOCAL FAVORITE HISTORIC SPOT Derry is known as the only remaining completely walled medieval city in Ireland and one of the best-preserved walled cities in Europe.
-Walk around the 17th-century fortification masterpiece with 7 gates and 24 cannons while also discovering a city full of history, heritage and culture.
+Walk around the 17th-century fortification masterpiece with 7 gates and 24 cannons while also discovering a city full of history, heritage, and culture.

 Day 5